FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/4-operation-and-maintenance.md

 The example restores all indices from `snapshot_1` that is stored in the `my_backup` repository.
 If the call is successful, Elasticsearch returns `{"accepted":true}`.

-8. Exit the elasticsearch container:
+10. Exit the elasticsearch container:

 ```
 exit
 ```

-9. Stop the `elasticsearch` service:
+11. Stop the `elasticsearch` service:

 ```
 docker-compose -f docker-compose-metric.yml -f docker-compose-log.yml stop elasticsearch
 ```

-10.Start all CMM agents and services:
+12. Start all CMM agents and services:

 ```
 docker-compose -f docker-compose-metric.yml -f docker-compose-log.yml up -d